IRM-010: University Information Technology Project Management

-A temporary endeavor undertaken to create a unique product, service or result (PMBOK, 2000 edition).
+A temporary endeavor undertaken to create a unique product, service, or result (PMBOK Guide - Sixth Edition).

-Methods used for project auditing, such as Independent Verification and Validation (IV&V), are aligned with industry best practices, consultant expert guidelines, and known industry accepted standards such as Institute of Electrical and Electronics Engineers (IEEE) Standard 1012-2004 for Software Verification and Validation, International Standards Organization (ISO) 9000-2000 series, and Software Engineering Institute Capability Maturity Model (SEI-CMM).
+Methods used for project auditing, such as Independent Verification and Validation (IV&V), are aligned with industry best practices, consultant expert guidelines, and known industry accepted standards such as Institute of Electrical and Electronics Engineers (IEEE) Standard 1012-2012 for System and Software Verification and Validation, International Standards Organization (ISO) 9001:2015 series, and Software Engineering Institute Capability Maturity Model (SEI-CMM).
 These methods are tailored to the Higher Education environment by internal departments and in coordination with consultants as warranted.

 Information Technology Services has posted an overview of the University’s IT Project Management Framework, along with procedures, templates, and tools.